John Stephen Cummins: Priesthood

 In addition to his duties as chancellor, Cummins coordinated the Social Justice and Ecumenical Commissions, and oversaw the diocesan insurance program.
-He also served as the diocesan liaison to the Dominican School of Philosophy and Theology in Berkeley, the Franciscan School of Theology in Oceanside, California., and the Jesuit School of Theology of Santa Clara University.
+He also served as the diocesan liaison to the Dominican School of Philosophy and Theology in Berkeley, the Franciscan School of Theology in Oceanside, California, and the Jesuit School of Theology of Santa Clara University.

 Cummins continued to serve as chancellor until 1971, when he was named executive director of the California Catholic Conference.
 In that capacity, he channeled the functions of the conference by providing liaison with state departments and with the California State Legislature, disseminating information to Catholic associations and organizations and to other state conferences and the United States Catholic Conference (USCCB) and coordinating interdiocesan activities in the areas of education and welfare.

 Auxiliary Bishop of Sacramento

-On February 26, 1974, Pope Paul VI appointed Cummins as an auxiliary bishop of the Diocese of Sacramento and titular bishop of Lambaesis.
-He received his episcopal consecration on May 16, 1974, from Bishop Alden Bell, with Bishops Floyd Begin and Hugh Donohoe serving as co-consecrators, at the Memorial Auditorium in Sacramento As an auxiliary bishop, Cummins continued to serve as executive director of the California Catholic Conference, a position which he held until 1977.
+On February 26, 1974, Pope Paul VI appointed Cummins as an auxiliary bishop of Sacramento and titular bishop of Lambaesis.
+He received his episcopal consecration on May 16, 1974, from Bishop Alden Bell, with Bishops Floyd Begin and Hugh Donohoe serving as co-consecrators, at the Memorial Auditorium in Sacramento.
+As an auxiliary bishop, Cummins continued to serve as executive director of the California Catholic Conference, a position which he held until 1977.